 Janet, the electrician, finished her training a year ago.
 With a friendly and reassuring personality, she does her best (needing online help to fix trickier issues).
 Customers really like her, and feel they can trust her.
 A couple of recent jobs needed re-doing.
 She asks each customer for a review, so her Google Places contains a number of great reviews.
 Her website looks slick, showing a selection of recent Google reviews, all 5 stars.

-Now we have Bob, a potential customer.
+And here we have Bob, a potential customer.
 He recently moved to the area, no contacts there yet.
-His new house needs renovating, with a complex electrical job that needs completing.
-Bob is no slouch, and wants the best trades person.
+His new house needs renovating, and a complex electrical job that needs completing.
+Bob is no slouch, and wants the best trades person he can find.
 So he does what we all do nowadays, search Google for a competent local electrician.

 Here we get to the crux of the story.
 Knowing only what we see online, on Google Places and each website, which of our two electricians would Bob choose?

 Or look at it another way.
 Which of those examples should your business look like?

 So how are you going to ensure your business is getting the most out of this connected world, the popularity of Google and an online community that is so eager to share?

 In an earlier article, we compared two types of review request emails.
 Now let's look deeper.
 What will encourage your clients and customers to leave a Google review?
 Let's begin with three golden rules: